 Drywall looks simple but bad framing or rushed jointing creates cracks, sagging and misaligned walls within months.
 Five things to check before you hire:

 Fortified is an HDB-registered renovation contractor based in Singapore specialising in drywall partitions, false ceilings, and full office fit-outs.
+Our drywall services cover full installation, finishing, board replacement and minor drywall repair for HDB flats, offices, retail and commercial spaces.
 Every drywall installation comes with a written one-year workmanship warranty and clear permit handling.

 How thick is a standard drywall partition wall in Singapore?